Amazean/Amazean/README.md

 # Amazean
-A community-made decompilation of https://mazean.com/
+An accurate decompilation of https://mazean.com/